lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 - Pictures and their properties
 - Receiver address containing asset data

 Just instantiate variables for the information you would like to process.
-All demo fetch functions provided with this guide will come with a debug parameter.
-You can set it to `1` to see results directly in your terminal.
+All demo fetch functions provided with this guide will come with console logs to directly see results in your terminal.

 <details>
     <summary>Fetch the profile's metadata</summary>